The Seeds: Documentary

 A 2014 feature-length documentary film about the Seeds titled The Seeds: Pushin' Too Hard was directed by Neil Norman and written/produced by Alec Palao.
 The film draws on first-hand knowledge of the band, interviews, and concert footage.

 Legacy and influence

-The Seeds have been among the most frequently cited pre-punk influences by American punk musicians since the 1970s, as well as key overseas acts such as The Fall from the UK.
+Musicians in both the US and the UK have described The Seeds as an important influence on the early punk movement.
 Cover versions of various Seeds songs have been recorded by Cabaret Voltaire, The Dwarves, Alex Chilton, Johnny Thunders, The Ramones, Yo La Tengo, Garbage, Murder City Devils, Spirits in the Sky, Paul Parker, Pere Ubu, The Makers, The Embarrassment, The Bangles, The Rubinoos, Strawberry Alarm Clock, and other artists.
 Some lyrics in Frank Zappa's album Joe's Garage satirically refer to "Pushin' Too Hard": "You're plooking too hard, plooking too hard on ME".

-On July 24, 2009, members of The Smashing Pumpkins, members of The Strawberry Alarm Clock, Nels Cline and The Electric Prunes performed a tribute concert at the Echoplex in Los Angeles in memory of Sky Saxon.
+On July 24, 2009, a tribute concert to the recently deceased Sky Saxon was performed at the Echoplex venue in Los Angeles.
+Performers included guitarist Nels Cline and members of The Smashing Pumpkins, The Strawberry Alarm Clock, The Electric Prunes.